TimothyByrd/ChaosHelper/README.md

 `filterColor` ("80 0 220") sets the border and text color for highlighted items in the updated filter.
 It can be specified as a hex number like "0x4600e6" or a filter file color like "70 0 230".

+`soundFileVolume` (50) sets the volume of the sound alert for when the filter is updated.
+It can be an integer from 0 to 100.

 `maxSets` (12) is the number of chaos recipe sets the tool will aim to collect in your stash tab.
 It uses this number to determine when to stop showing item classes in the loot filter.